Epsom College: Inside the £42K a year school where headteacher and family found dead

 It has been reported that gunshots were heard before Ms Pattison was found dead alongside her husband and seven-year-old daughter.
 This prompted a staff member to alert the emergency services who found the family’s bodies, the Telegraph added.

-The school’s rifle range was also among buildings cordoned off, butThe Independent understands that this was due to its proximity to the Pattinson’s home and is not part of the investigation.
+The school’s rifle range was also among buildings cordoned off, butThe Independent understands that this was due to its proximity to the Pattison’s home and is not part of the investigation.